JUFO portal user guide

 3.1.
 Basic information

 The detailed information of the publication channel can be displayed by clicking on the name of the channel.
-The basic information includes bibliographic information of the publication channel: level rating, type of publication channel, identifiers (ISSN or ISBN), publisher, country and language of publication, and year of start.
+The basic information includes bibliographic information of the publication channel:

 3.2.
 Open access